Experienced Private Placement Investment Lawyer

 - Other financial institutions.

 Private placements are often used as a way for startup businesses and other companies to raise capital instead of utilizing an initial public offering (IPO).
-This method of raising capital can have advantages for small businesses and other investors, but because the rewards may be greater, the risks are also higher.
+This method of raising capital can have advantages for small businesses and other investors, but, because the rewards may be greater, the risks are also higher.

 Advantages and Disadvantages of Private Placement Investments

 Private placements are an important part of the investment landscape, with unique risks and rewards, but they are not appropriate for every investor.
-Your broker or advisor should only recommend private placement securities that are suitable for your portfolio and investment goals.
+Your broker or advisor should recommend only private placement securities that are suitable for your portfolio and investment goals.